kburton-dev/kburton-dev/README.md

-### Hi!
-My name is Kyle Burton.
+### Hello world 👋 My name is Kyle Burton.

-I am obsessed with developing highly robust, easily maintainable, and distinctively readable software.
+Software Engineer passionate about delivering high quality, stable, scalable applications

 <!--
 **kburton-dev/kburton-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.